logan-robbins/quadracode/quadracode-orchestrator/IMPLEMENTATION.md

     - `QUADRACODE_REDUCER_MODEL`, `QUADRACODE_GOVERNOR_MODEL`.
     - `QUADRACODE_METRICS_ENABLED`, `QUADRACODE_METRICS_EMIT_MODE`, `QUADRACODE_METRICS_REDIS_URL`, `QUADRACODE_METRICS_STREAM_KEY`.
     - `QUADRACODE_AUTONOMOUS_STREAM_KEY` for routing autonomous events into Redis.
+    - `QUADRACODE_MESSAGE_BUDGET_RATIO`, `QUADRACODE_MIN_MESSAGE_COUNT_TO_COMPRESS`, `QUADRACODE_MESSAGE_RETENTION_COUNT` for conversation history management.
   - For AI coding agents, this means **behavioral tuning for the orchestrator’s context layer is centralized in `ContextEngineConfig` and corresponding env vars**, not in the orchestrator package itself.

+- **Dual-Layer Context Management**
+  - The context engine employs a dual-layer strategy to manage the context window effectively, separating conversation history from engineered context segments.
+  - **1. Conversation History**: Managed directly within the `pre_process` stage.
+When the number of message tokens exceeds the budget defined by `QUADRACODE_MESSAGE_BUDGET_RATIO`, the engine triggers a "summarize and trim" operation.
+It retains the most recent messages (controlled by `QUADRACODE_MESSAGE_RETENTION_COUNT`), summarizes the older messages into a `conversation_summary` segment, and injects `RemoveMessage` operations into the graph to prune the history.
+This process is governed by its own configurable prompts and ensures that long conversations do not lead to uncontrolled context growth.
+  - **2. Engineered Context Segments**: This includes tool outputs, code search results, documentation, etc. These segments are managed by the `ContextCurator`, which uses a scoring and ranking system to decide whether to retain, compress, summarize, or externalize each segment based on relevance, priority, and token size.
+This curation happens independently of message summarization but is triggered by the same overflow conditions.

 - **Execution Flow & Responsibilities**
   - **`pre_process` stage**: